HelyxM/MechaCar_Statistical_Analysis/README.md

 ## **Overview**:
+A company's new prototype the "MechaCar" is suffering from production issues and the manufacturing process has stalled.
+By comparing the datasets available in two CSV files, issues in the manufacturing process will be easier to identify and provide the team with details relating to what things need to be addressed.
+Using R Studio and a variety of statistical concepts for in-depth analysis, the manufacturing issues will likely stand out among the other statistical results from these analyses.

 ## **Summary of Results**:
 ### *Linear Regression to Predict MPG*:
 - ![mpg_linreg](mpg_linreg.png)
 The summary created from the linear regression function provided useful insight into which key factors influenced the car's resulting MPG rating.
 The main findings from creating this summary were: